supertwist/fundamentals/GAI4creatives.md

 ## Why run our own services locally?
 - expose more parameters
 - students don't bear cost of services like ChatGPT, RunwayML, etc
-- students don't need powerful laptops or storage (precessing on the HPS, and store to BOX)
+- students don't need powerful laptops or storage (processing on the HPC via OOD interface)